2154 Director of Public Affairs Support

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least two years of experience in a higher education setting is required.
-At least one year of leadership experience in at least one of the following areas is required: planning and coordinating university events, community relations, conference planning, and/or public relations.
+Experience: At least five years of experience in a higher education setting is required.
+At least two years of leadership experience in at least one of the following areas is required: planning and coordinating university events, conference planning, and/or public relations.
 Preference will be given to candidates with community relations experience in Springfield.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Plans, oversees, and coordinates events and associated public relations for the Office of the Provost including but not limited to the Public Affairs Conference, Provost’s Day with the University staff Ambassador’s Program, and Provost Convocations, has oversight responsibilities for Public Affairs Week, the Public Affairs Academy, and the Public Affairs Grant Program, makes presentations to local groups, and supervises the advertising of Missouri State public affairs events.
+2. Plans, oversees, and coordinates events including but not limited to the Public Affairs Conference, Public Affairs Convocations, Democracy Week, Public Affairs Talks and other events that highlight the public affairs mission, makes presentations to local groups, and supervises the marketing and promotion of Missouri State public affairs events.

-5. Maintains communication between the Office of the Provost and other campus entities involved in Public Affairs activities by facilitating information exchange groups, conducting personal meetings, and forming relationships with those entities.
+5. Maintains communication with other campus entities involved in Public Affairs activities by facilitating information exchange groups, conducting personal meetings, and forming relationships with those entities.

 7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the immediate supervisor.

-8. Contributes to the overall success of the Office of the Provost by performing all other essential duties as assigned.
+8. Contributes to the overall success of the Division of Student Affairs by performing all other essential duties as assigned.

 SUPERVISION

-The Director of Public Affairs Support is supervised by the Associate Provost for Public Affairs and Assessment and supervises the Coordinator of Public Affairs Special Projects, graduate assistants, student workers, and others as assigned by the Associate Provost for Public Affairs and Assessment.
+The Director of Public Affairs Support supervises the Assistant Director of Public Affairs Support, graduate assistants, student workers, and others as assigned by the Vice President of Student Affairs.

 OFFICE OF HUMAN RESOURCES